Marvin Minsky

 Minsky belongs to the founding generation of artificial intelligence.
 He worked with John McCarthy, Claude Shannon, and Nathaniel Rochester on the proposal for the 1956 Dartmouth workshop, the event usually treated as AI's formal field origin.
 MIT News describes him as a co-founder of the former MIT AI Lab and a founding member of the Media Lab.

 His influence was not confined to one algorithm.
 Minsky moved across mathematics, robotics, cognitive psychology, computational linguistics, optics, and philosophy of mind.
-The MIT-hosted biographical page credits him with contributions in all of those areas, while the ACM Turing record identifies his field-building role as central to AI itself.
+MIT News credits him with the first neural network simulator in 1951, robotic hands and programming frameworks, and the earliest confocal scanning microscope; ACM's Turing record identifies his field-building role as central to AI itself.

 That breadth matters.
 Early AI was not yet divided into today's familiar camps of deep learning, symbolic systems, agents, robotics, and cognitive science.
 Minsky treated intelligence as an engineering problem, a theory-of-mind problem, and an institutional research agenda at the same time.